-Ghana is a member of the World Trade Organization (WTO) and the Economic Community of West African States (ECOWAS).
-According to the WTO, Ghana's average most favored nation (MFN) applied tariff rate in 2010 was 12.8 percent.
-For agricultural goods, the average applied tariff is 17.4 percent, and for non-agricultural products it is 12.3 percent.
-Along with other ECOWAS countries, Ghana adopted a common external tariff (CET) with five bands.
-The 5 tariff bands are: zero duty on social goods (e.g., medicine, publications); 5 percent duty on imported raw materials; 10 percent duty on intermediate goods; 20 percent duty on finished goods; and 35 percent duty will be charged on goods in certain sectors that the government seeks to protect, such as poultry and rice.
+According to the WTO, Ghana's average most favored nation (MFN) applied tariff rate in 2010 was 13 percent.
+For agricultural goods, the average applied tariff was 17.5 percent, and for non-agricultural products, it was 12.3 percent.
+Along with other ECOWAS countries, Ghana administers a common external tariff (CET) with five bands.
+The five tariff bands are: zero duty on social goods (e.g., medicine, publications); 5 percent duty on imported raw materials; 10 percent duty on intermediate goods; 20 percent duty on finished goods; and 35 percent duty on goods in certain sectors that the government seeks to protect, such as poultry and rice.
 Ghana currently maintains 190 exceptions to the CET, and the highest applied tariff is 20 percent.

 Ghana has bound all agricultural tariffs in the WTO at an average of 97.2 percent, more than five times the average level of its MFN applied rates on agricultural goods.
-On industrial goods, almost all of Ghana's tariffs are unbound at the WTO, such that Ghana could raise tariffs to any rate at any time without violating WTO commitments, contributing to uncertainty for traders.
+On industrial goods, almost all of Ghana's tariffs are unbound at the WTO, such that Ghana could raise tariffs to any rate at any time without violating its WTO commitments, contributing to uncertainty for traders.